JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/zkWasm Rust SDK.md

 }
 ```

-Here's an Example, in the circuit's main function (zkmain()), the finalization produces two key outputs:
+Here's an example from `abi/src/lib.rs` that demonstrates how the bundled logic is implemented within the `zkmain` function.
+The finalization process produces two key outputs:

 - New State Root (root)
     - 4 u64 values representing the Merkle root